jgd-solutions/jgd-cmake-modules/tests/README.md

 - **single-exec:** Produces a single executable.
 - **libsingle:** Produces a single library, either static or shared.
 - **libcomponents:** Produces multiple libraries through a single project, offered as library components.
-- **libdocs:** Tests the ability to generate doxygen documentation.
-Provides a single library with inline doxygen comments and generates the accompanying documentation.